 The good news: Alaska still has time to secure these funds, but things need to happen fast.
 The Alaska State Legislature must vote to approve the match quickly once they convene in January to ensure the summer construction season is on schedule.

-Working together, we can strengthen Alaska’s transportation system and support the communities that depend on it.
+With swift legislative action in Juneau, we can strengthen Alaska’s transportation system and support the communities that depend on it.

 10% from Alaska → 90% from D.C. = 100% total for roads, bridges, jobs